daniellee70/my_blog/content/about.md

 Hello, I'm Daniel.

-### I'm here for your personal business.
+***Do you have economic and data analysis needs?
+Are you with an industry association that needs to show how critical your industry is to the state and regional economy?
+Does your company need a data scientist for data collection, mining, and analysis to improve its bottom line?***

-Contact me at chanlee70\@yahoo.com for your need for economic and data analysis.
+I'm here for your business.
+Contact me at chanlee70\@yahoo.com for your economic and data analysis needs.

 I am a data analytics and economics professor with more than a decade of experience performing detailed economic analyses for government,